Early impressions of all 32 NFL first-round picks

 No. 9: San Francisco 49ers

 OT Mike McGlinchey.
 The 49ers wasted no time plugging McGlinchey into the starting lineup at right tackle.
-He was already working with the first unit in the opening days of OTAs and it's unlikely that will change any time soon.
+He was already working with the first unit in the opening days of OTAs and it's unlikely that will change anytime soon.
 McGlinchey held his own in the practice sessions open to media.
 While it can be particularly hard to judge offensive linemen without pads on, McGlinchey doesn't look overwhelmed by the task, and he's making it a point to learn from veteran Joe Staley.
 Barring injury, it would be a major surprise if McGlinchey isn't starting in Week 1.
 Status: Right on track. -- Nick Wagoner

 No. 10: Arizona Cardinals